Vyral/base-template/_posts/2018-09-04-why-overpricing-is-the-worst-mistake-an-agent-can-make.md

 Actually, the lower the price you set from the start, the more offers you’ll get coming out of the gate.
 As I always say: You can’t underprice a house.
 Even if you put a home on the market for $1, someone would still come in and offer what the home is worth—assuming you’ve opened up the property to the market.&nbsp;

-The bottom line is this: If you know a seller’s pricing goals are unrealistic, don’t agree to them. **It’s easier to have an honest conversation about price at the beginning of the process than to have a conversation about price reductions later on.** It isn’t always easy to have this discussion, but it’s crucial.&nbsp;
+The bottom line is this: If you know a seller’s pricing goals are unrealistic, don’t agree with them. **It’s easier to have an honest conversation about price at the beginning of the process than to have a conversation about price reductions later on.** It isn’t always easy to have this discussion, but it’s crucial.&nbsp;

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.